-It is not unusual for prosecutors to file perjury charges against individuals whom they believe did not provide truthful testimony before the grand jury.
+It is not unusual for prosecutors to file perjury charges against individuals they believe did not provide truthful testimony before the grand jury.
 In other cases, an individual may choose to testify before the grand jury without the advice of a lawyer and unknowingly provide testimony that leads to the filing of state or federal charges against them.

-Consequently, if you are under grand jury investigation and have received a grand jury subpoena, it is critical for you to consult with a knowledgeable criminal defense attorney before you respond to the subpoena.
+Consequently, if you are under a grand jury investigation and have received a grand jury subpoena, you must consult with a knowledgeable criminal defense attorney before you respond to the subpoena.

-Bucks County Federal and State Grand Jury Defense Attorney
+Bucks County Grand Jury Defense Lawyer

-Contact me at (215) 752-5282 for a free initial consultation or fill out the confidential contact form for an immediate response.
+Contact me at (215) 752-5282 for a free initial consultation, or fill out the confidential contact form for an immediate response.
 Appointments are available after business hours and on weekends.

 Understanding the Grand Jury Process

-With limited exceptions, the prosecutor and other participants are not permitted to disclose information related to grand jury matters.
+With limited exceptions, the prosecutor and other participants cannot disclose information related to grand jury matters.
 However, grand jury witnesses generally have permission to disclose their testimony unless the supervising judge specifically prohibits the disclosure.

-The grand jury process is a one-sided proceeding that lacks most of the constitutional protections a citizen receives during a trial.
+Unfortunately, the grand jury process is a one-sided proceeding that lacks most of the constitutional protections a citizen receives during a trial.
 Both federal and state grand juries can issue subpoenas to individuals who may possess evidence relevant to the investigation.

 Grand Jury Rules Favor the Prosecution

-Grand jury rules do not require the prosecutor to present evidence establishing the innocence of those under investigation.
-I can protect you interests and guide you through the process if you are under grand jury investigation.
+Grand jury rules do not require the prosecutor to present evidence establishing the innocence of those under grand jury investigation.
+If you receive a grand jury subpoena, I can protect your interests and guide you through the process if you are under a federal or state investigation.

-Federal Grand Jury
+What is a Federal Grand Jury

-In some ways, federal grand juries operate differently from Pennsylvania state grand juries.
-Federal grand juries are comprised of between 16 and 23 members who receive evidence from the United States Attorney regarding felony-graded federal crimes occurring within the federal district in which the jury is impaneled.
+Federal grand juries operate differently from Pennsylvania state grand juries.
+As a result, federal grand juries comprise between 16 and 23 members who receive evidence from the United States Attorney regarding felony-graded federal crimes occurring within the federal district in which the jury is impaneled.

 After receiving the prosecutor’s evidence and arguments, federal grand jurors vote on whether to issue a charging document known as an indictment.
-A grand jury issues an indictment if at least 12 of its 23 members vote that probable cause exists to believe one or more individuals violated federal criminal laws.
-I can protect your rights if you receive a subpoena as part of a federal grand jury investigation
+A grand jury forwards an indictment if at least 12 of its 23 members vote that probable cause exists to believe one or more individuals violated federal criminal laws.
+I can protect your rights if you receive a subpoena as part of a federal grand jury investigation.